chawkimbarki/Testing-practice/README.md

 # Testing-practice
-as the suggest, this is a repo for practicing testing.
+as the name suggests, this is a repo for practicing testing.